Colbert takes Fauci to get his COVID booster

 In an interview before getting his shot, Colbert praised Fauci as an official “whose level-headed guidance has taken us through the pandemic.”

-Fauci addressed President Joe Biden’s comment during a “60 Minutes” interview last month in which the commander-in-chief said that the “pandemic is over.”
+Fauci addressed President Biden’s comment during a “60 Minutes” interview last month in which the commander in chief said that the “pandemic is over.”

 After Colbert said the pandemic didn’t “feel over,” Fauci replied, “It’ll feel over in a real sense when it gets to such a low level in society that it doesn’t disrupt the social order.”